DannyFirmin/comp1110-homework/src/comp1110/homework/O04/Sum.md

-Within the `comp1110.homework.O04` package of the `comp1110-homework` project, create an abstract class, `Sum` that extends an `ArrayList` of `Integer` by adding a public method, `int sum()` that returns the sum of all elements in the list of Integers (add the elements up each time the method is called).
+Within the `comp1110.homework.O04` package of the `comp1110-homework` project, create a class, `Sum` that extends an `ArrayList` of `Integer` by adding a public method, `int sum()` that returns the sum of all elements in the list of Integers (add the elements up each time the method is called).